Brett Lyndall Singh: Career

 Based on Singh's thesis published at the Geneva Challenge 2020, a product called Alpha & Omega NutriPowder developed under iLifeAfrica Digital Healthcare Platform is the world's first China-Africa initiative combating Sub-Saharan African Paediatric Malnutrition.
 This MedTech startup competed in over 40 global competitions and was a finalist at the United Nations 75th Anniversary University Startup World Cup through which he was named OTEC Entrepreneur of the Year.
 He also manages a China Africa Technology incubator in Beijing partnered with HICOOL, DongSheng Science Park and The Innovation Hub Management Company South Africa.
 Brett was named as the World Economic Forum Global Shaper, selected for the WEF's Annual Meeting of the New Champions and was the delegate for SA at the G20 Young Entrepreneur Alliance in Milan in 2021.

-Brett Singh is a panelist on Bilibili ’s Informal Talks a Chinese series with this season raking in a 9.4/10 rating and over 120 million viewers.
+Brett Singh is a panelist on Bilibili ’s Informal Talks, a Chinese series with this season garnering a 9.4/10 rating and over 120 million viewers.
 He is a speaker at TEDx, Google for Startups and Global Leadership Summit organized events.

-As an Science Citation Index published researcher, He contributes to a number of Forums including Global Vaccine Symposium, United Nations Global Compact participant, Center for China and Globalization Global Young Leaders Dialogue, World Young Scientist Summit, World Federation for Young Scientists, World Health Forum, China Africa Economic & Trade Institute.
+As a Science Citation Index published researcher, he has contributed to a number of forums including Global Vaccine Symposium, United Nations Global Compact participant, Center for China and Globalization Global Young Leaders Dialogue, World Young Scientist Summit, World Federation for Young Scientists, World Health Forum, China Africa Economic & Trade Institute.